-- The physical examination would consist of a general inspection of your face for obvious deformity, bruising, or swelling.
-It will also involve inspection of the TMJ joint (temporomandibular joint), and evaluation for nerve or vascular compromiseThe next step would begin with feeling the jawbone through the skin.
+The physical examination includes a general inspection of your face for obvious deformity, bruising, or swelling.
+The doctor will also look at your TMJ joint (temporomandibular joint), and check to see if there’s nerve or vascular problems.
+The next step is feeling the jawbone through the skin.

-- The doctor will check the jawbone for stability.
+The doctor will check the jawbone for stability.
 With the straight blade test, the doctor may place a tongue blade (tongue depressor, a flat wooden stick) between your teeth and evaluate whether you can hold the blade in place.

 Broken Jaw Treatment

 If there is any question that you may have a broken jaw, you need to be checked by a doctor or a dentist specializing in oral surgery.